puyanwei/CV/README.md

 I gave up online poker and decided to pursue the goal of learning to code.
 Within 4 months I had learned some Java, Javascript, completed some courses on udacity and freecodecamp, and built some basic games.

-### Creativity

-I pride myself on being a creative person.
-Many of my ideas for projects at Makers ended up making the final cut, including the final project, which was to build a desktop app from scratch.

-A project I worked on in University was to debunk the idea that advertising has to spammy in order to be successful.
-We left branded items around south London and organised [stunts](https://www.youtube.com/watch?v=Ry-25_HDpWs) with a link to our campaign.

 ## Education